Counterfactual Editing for Search Result Explanation: Results and Analysis

-\textbf{\textit{How does beam size affect editing performance and runtime?}} \space In Figure~\ref{fig:beam_size}, we study the sensitivity of the performance due to change in beam size.
+\textbf{Effect of beam size.}\, In~\cref{fig:beam_size}, we study the sensitivity of the performance due to the change in beam size.
 We observe that as beam size increases from $5$ to $10$, the fluency quickly converges to $1$.
-In addition to this, CosSim, BERTScore-F1 and Flip Rate only achieve minor improvement.
-However, the runtime increases as beam size increases since each word prediction takes $b \times b$ forward passes.
-Thus, we choose $b=10$ for all our experiments.
-The figure shows that different beam sizes do not affect end metrics in a significant manner showing the robustness of the framework to the hyperparameters.
+In addition, \cossim, \bertscore~and \fliprate~only achieve minor improvement.
+Yet, the runtime increases as beam size increases, since each word prediction takes $b \times b$ forward passes.
+Thus, we use $b=10$ for all our experiments.
+The figure shows that different beam sizes do not affect end metrics significantly, showing the robustness of the framework to the hyperparameters.

-\textbf{\textit{Do rank positions affect editing performance?}} \space In Table~\ref{tab:rank_position} we show a comparision of editing performance between different rank positions of the counterfactual documents.
-For all rank positions, we observe no siginificant difference in terms of Flip Rate.
-In fact, $\text{CFE}^2$ only fails to flip the pairwise relation in 1 out of 1148 instances.
-In terms of CosSim and BERTScore-F1, we observe a clear trend that similarity decreases along ranks, although the difference is minimal.
+\textbf{Effect of rank positions on \method.}\, In~\cref{tab:rank_position} we show a comparison of editing performance on different rank positions of the counterfactual documents.
+For all rank positions, we observe no significant difference in terms of \fliprate.
+In fact, \method~only fails to flip the pairwise relation in 1 out of 1148 instances.
+In terms of \cossim~and \bertscore, we observe a trend that similarity decreases along ranks, although the difference is minimal.
 This pattern is anticipated since the original ranking algorithm CL-DRD relies on Maximum Inner Product Search (MIPS) to construct the ranklists, thus the lower ranked documents are less similar to the query, leading to less similar counterfactual queries.
-We also observe that Fluency slightly downgrades along ranks.
-One possible interpretation is that the lower ranked documents are less similar to the original query, leading to less similar counterfactual queries in terms of Fluency (higher perplexity compared to the original query).
+We also observe that \relfluency~slightly degrades along ranks.
+One possible interpretation is that the lower-ranked documents are less similar to the original query, leading to less similar counterfactual queries in \relfluency~(higher perplexity compared to the original query).

-\textbf{\textit{Mask-only vs Mask-Edit.}} \space We also want to know how important is the Editing phase of $\text{CFE}^2$, therefore we add a simple ablation where we only mask the original query and report the corresponding metrics.
-From Table~\ref{tab:main_results} we can observe the $\text{CFE}^2$ w.o. finetune significantly outperforms the Mask-only ablation in terms of Flip Rate, CosSim, BERTScore-F1 and Fluency, while the increased latency is minor.
-This in return proves the importance of the Editing phase of $\text{CFE}^2$.

-\textbf{\textit{Human Evaluation:}} \space We report the human evaluation in Table~\ref{tab:rdd_results}.
-We can observe that among all four metrics, $\text{CFE}^2$ edits significantly outperform edits from GenEx.
-These results are in alignment with metrics from Table~\ref{tab:main_results} and validate that the proposed metrics are a good reflection of the generated counterfactual queries' quality.